Grains of Sand - Cover

 Caution: This Erotica Sex Story contains strong sexual content, including mt/ft mt/Fa Teenagers Consensual Science Fiction Incest

-Yakhir was four years into his apprenticeship when his tribe celebrated the year 250 AB, 'After the Great Burning'.
-"The Great Burning" was the fourth time the world attempted to destroy itself, only three hundred years after the third attempt.
-Two hundred and fifty years ago, the world's population jumped to their genocidal task with great energy and managed to incinerate a majority of their possessions and themselves.
+Yakhir was four years into his apprenticeship when his tribe celebrated the year 250 AB, ‘After the Great Burning’.
+The Great Burning was the fourth time the world attempted to destroy itself, only three hundred years after the third attempt.
+Two hundred and fifty years ago, only fifty years after the last attempt at genocide, the world’s population again jumped to their genocidal task with great energy, managing to incinerate most of their possessions and themselves.

-His tribe also survived because the local technology wasn't tied into the world neural net.
-They had been dependent on centuries old satellites and cables.
+His tribe also survived because the local technology was not tied into the world neural net.
+They had been dependent on centuries old satellites and ground cables.
 The broad swathes of smelting burn followed the convoluted lines of the great Neural Net; yet those areas off the Net were never touched.
 (One can still travel to the burned cities to this day and see squares and rectangles of raked areas of sterile land surrounded by wild.)
-To his tribe's great relief, the vast garbage dumps of the world also avoided the great burning.
-They knew garbage dumps; the tribe had been the custodians of one of those great data storage dumps, another dubious distinction despite of the blessing of survival.

-Those garbage dumps held the keys to their survival.
-The tribe still had access to the old computer nets with their dated equipment.
-They also had actual books made of plastic infused paper and stacks of magazines and journals, all of which found their archival resting place in the vast riven caverns beneath the local mountains.
+The tribe also had actual books made of plastic infused paper and stacks of magazines and journals, all of which found their archival resting place in the vast riven caverns beneath the local mountains.
 Corporations and governments had paid disposal fees to lock away their old secrets in the secured depths of rock and stone.
-This was the tribe's only claim to fame in the years before The Great Burn; they had been one of the best secured data dumps of the world.
-What the desert and the mountains couldn't stave off, the squalor and disease of the natives would.
+This was the tribe’s only claim to fame in the years before The Great Burn; they had been one of the best-secured data dumps of the world.
+What the desert and the mountains could not stave off, the squalor and disease of the natives would.

 Yakhir was just past his month of mourning when his new master took the helm as Chief Archivist; he was the Archivist Atto.
 This new Archivist was a practical man who spent his energy delving for the practical needs of the tribe.
-He was the antidote to Yakhir's father, who was criticized rightly for not digging out the answers to the present needs with sufficient haste.
+He was the antidote to Yakhir’s father, who was criticized rightly for not digging out the answers to the present needs with sufficient haste.
 What was the plastics formula for the best water filters?
 Which data ports were the most efficient without losing their durability outdoors?
-These questions had been answered in the past and the data was buried in the vast piles in the caves.
+These questions had been answered in the past, and the data was buried in the vast piles in the caves.

 Their land now bloomed without hydroponics.
 The stream had become a river in the past two hundred years or so.
 The rainy season had expanded and become more powerful.
-The photonic platforms that sat on top of the mountains churning sunlight into power had to be cleaned once a week these days because of encroaching vegetation where nothing had grown in generations.
+The solar platforms that sat on top of the mountains churning sunlight into power had to be cleaned once a week these days because of encroaching vegetation where nothing had grown in generations.
 In continuing revolutions around the sun, the planet was renewing itself despite, maybe because of, the devastation her progeny had wrought.

 The source of this story is Storiesonline